Zaynab El Bernoussi

-Zaynab "Z" El Bernoussi (زينب البرنوصي), is a Moroccan professor of political science and author known for her research on the Arab Spring and understanding the political use of the concept of dignity in various grievances.
+Zaynab El Bernoussi (زينب البرنوصي), also known as Z, is a Moroccan professor of political science and author known for her research on the Arab Spring and understanding the political use of the concept of dignity in various grievances.
 She has been described as part of "the new generation" of Arab international relations scholars.
 El Bernoussi was appointed interim chair of the Humanities Department at The Africa Institute, Global Studies University Sharjah in 2025.

 Education

 El Bernoussi was born and raised in Morocco.
 She obtained a French baccalaureate from Lycée Descartes.
 She also lived in Spain, the US, and Hong Kong, China.

-She holds a Bachelor of Business Administration from Al Akhawayn University, a Master in Finance from IE Business School, an MPA from Columbia University, and a PhD in political and social sciences from Catholic University of Louvain, Belgium.
+She holds a Bachelor of Business Administration from Al Akhawayn University.
+At the time, she founded a student group called GREEN (Group of Rational Ecologists and Environmentalists).
+She did a semester abroad at Georgetown University, where she participated in the Yale 3rd Annual Student Climate Conference as part of her work for the Chesapeake Climate Action Network (CCAN).
+She also did an exchange at Bocconi University.
+Then, Z got a Master in Finance from IE Business School, an MPA from Columbia University, and a PhD in political and social sciences from Catholic University of Louvain, Belgium.
 In 2010, she contributed to the Human Development Report for its tenth anniversary, published by the United Nations Development Programme (UNDP).